-By signing up for the challenge you’ll be doing something amazing for people with liver disease, and for yourself, too!
+By signing up for the 30-day challenge or donating the cost of a drink, you will be doing something amazing for people with liver disease, and for yourself, too!
 Going alcohol-free provides many health benefits including increased energy, a clearer head, and better sleep.

 Funds raised will allow the American Liver Foundation to further our mission to promote education, advocacy, support services and research for the prevention, treatment and cure of liver disease.

 The average alcoholic beverage in the US is around $10.